FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The Cost of Having Your Dog’s Teeth Cleaned

 There’s also a big difference between the cost involved with various breeds because it takes less time and effort to thoroughly clean the teeth of a small breed than it does a larger breed such as a German Shepherd.
 There are many factors involved when it comes to calculating the cost involved to clean your dog’s teeth.
 It isn’t just the procedure or the time involved, but also the anesthesia and the extra staff needed to handle any procedure that involves general anesthesia.
 In fact, the need for general anesthesia drives the cost up considerably.
-Depending on the aforementioned factors involved, you can expect to spend anywhere from $300 all the way up to $700 to have your dog’s teeth cleaned.
+Depending on the aforementioned factors involved, you can expect to spend anywhere from $170 to $350 and even all the way up to $700 to have your dog’s teeth cleaned.
 If there are extenuating circumstances, that cost can go up even more.

 Remember, you can’t take your dog home until she starts to come out of the general anesthesia and the veterinarian deems it safe for her to leave the premises.
 If she has any problems with the procedure and she’s not recovering from the anesthesia well, the veterinarian may decide to keep her overnight for observation.
 This further drives up the cost.
 It’s a relatively rare chance that something like this could happen, but it’s not outside the realm of possibility.
 Therefore, it’s crucial that you be prepared for these types of things just in case something unexpected does happen.

 How Can You Help Mitigate Dog Teeth Cleaning Prices?